US STOCKS-Wall St edges up as Fed hopes offset mixed earnings

 pullback so long as the Fed stays put."

-a stalemate to avoid a debt default and end a partial government
+politicians ended a stalemate to avoid a debt default and end a

 its full-year global earnings and margin outlook, helped by an